marcoguerri/marcoguerri.github.io/_books/2016-03-20-cathedralandbazaar.markdown

 efforts they are not competent to follow through on. <b>Good people and communication skills are essentials for coordinators of bazaar mode projects.</b>

 If Brooke's law were the whole picture, the Linux would be impossible.
+Open source does overturn this law.
 A vital correction consists in <b>egoless programming</b> (add to reading list: The Psychology of Computer Programming).
 When developers encourage other people to look at their code and fix bugs, improvement is much faster and Brooke's law is heavily mitigated.